breannanpr/CityofMissoulaBudgetCapstone/README.md

 The outputs informed both the Streamlit app logic and future Power BI dashboards.

 ## Requirements

-Python 3.9+ and the following libraries:
+To Run locally, Python 3.9+ and the following libraries:

 ```
-streamlit
 pandas
+openpyxl
+pyjanitor
 matplotlib
-seaborn
-Pillow
+missingno
+streamlit
 ```

 ## Feedback Welcome!
 If you'd like to adapt this work to your city or department, feel free to fork the repo or reach out.
-***This work is open for public use under civic good licensing. ***
+***This work is open for public use under civic good licensing.***

 ## Appendicies